GwanWingYan/tape/README_old.md

 `args`: arguments to send with invocation, depending on your chaincode implementation.
 The chaincode used by this sample can be found in `chaincodes/sample.go`

-`num_of_conn`: number of gRPC connection established between client/peer, client/orderer.
+`connNum`: number of gRPC connection established between client/peer, client/orderer.
 If you think client has not put enough pressure on Fabric, increase this.

-`client_per_conn`: number of clients per connection used to send proposals to peer.
+`clientPerConnNum`: number of clients per connection used to send proposals to peer.
 If you think client has not put enough pressure on Fabric, increase this.

 ### Run